Skip to content

 from sam2 import SAMModel

-• Purpose: This line imports the SAMModel class from the sam2 library.
+• This imports the SAMModel class from the sam2 library.
 SAMModel is the class responsible for managing the SAM-2 model, including loading and using it for segmentation tasks.

-• Why It’s Needed: Importing the correct class is crucial for interacting with the SAM-2 model and accessing its functionalities.
+• It’s important to import the right class to properly interact with the SAM-2 model and use its features.

 2. Load the SAM-2 Model